oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

         ![DMS](./images/dms-150.png "Reset Data")

-2. Now, go back to the OEM Console and remove all definitions created
+2. Now, go back to the OEM Console and remove all definitions created.
+Please note, you have to first drop Masking Definition and Subsetting Definition before removing the associated Application Data Model.

-3. First, **drop the Data Masking definitions**
+3. First, **drop the Data Masking definition**

-    - Navigate to the Application Data Models page from the Quality Management submenu by selecting the menu **Enterprise > Quality Management > Data Masking Definitions**
+    - Navigate to the main menu Targets > Databases and select Data Masking under Security.

         ![DMS](./images/dms-044.png "Navigate to the Application Data Models")

-    - Select **every** Data Masking Definition and click [**Delete**]
+    - Select **all** Data Masking Definition and click [**Delete**]

         ![DMS](./images/dms-190.png "Delete all the Data Masking definitions")